 Marine-grade plywood, often simply called marine plywood, is not what it's often claimed to be.
 That is, it's not waterproof.
-And more to the point for everyday outdoor projects, it's also not rot-resistant.
-What marine plywood really is is a good-quality, hardwood plywood made with waterproof glue, but since it's not treated with chemicals, it is not rot-resistant.
-Better grades also tend to be lightweight, strong and virtually free of defects.
-All of these reasons explain why marine plywood is a popular choice for building boats and boat parts.
+It is a good-quality, hardwood plywood made with waterproof glue, but since it's not treated with chemicals, it is not rot-resistant.
+Better grades also tend to be lightweight, strong, and virtually free of defects.
+These qualities are what make this plywood a popular choice for building boats and boat parts.
 It's also a smart option for durable outdoor furniture projects in coastal areas, especially after it receives a strong protective finish.

-Marine plywood is not rot-resistant because it typically is not made with wood species that have a natural resistance to decay, such as redwood, cedar, ipe, shorea, and cypress are less likely to rot due to molds and other organisms that feed on the wood.
-Marine plywood is not pressure-treated to resist decay, like pressure-treated lumber and plywood are.
-This means that if marine plywood will be exposed to moisture, it must be protected by a good, water-resistant finish.
-If you need a material that can stand up to moisture without a protective finish, use pressure-treated lumber or plywood rated for the expected level of exposure.
+Wood species that have a natural resistance to decay, like redwood, cedar, ipe, shorea, and cypress are less likely to rot due to molds and other organisms that feed on the wood.
+Marine plywood is not pressure-treated to resist decay, like pressure-treated lumber and plywood.
+This means if marine plywood will be exposed to moisture, it must be protected by a good water-resistant finish.
+If you need a material that can stand up to moisture without a protective finish, choose pressure-treated lumber or plywood rated for the expected level of exposure.